elastic/examples/Security_Analytics/ssh_analysis/README.md

 - [`ssh.cef`](http://download.elasticsearch.org/demos/cef_ssh/ssh.cef) - Sample SSH logs in CEF format
 - `ssh_analysis_logstash.conf` - An appropriate Logstash configuration for indexing the above CEF data
 - `ssh_analysis_kibana.json` - Simple Kibana visualizations and dashboards for the associated blog posts
 - `successful_login_external.json` -  A watch detects remote logins from external IP addresses.
+REFERENCE ONLY.
-- `successful_login_external.json.inline` - The above watch in an inline execution format so it can be used with the `run_watch.sh` script.
+- `successful_login_external.json.inline` - The above watch in an inline execution format so it can be used with the `run_watch.sh` script and be executed over the full dataset.
 - `run_watch.sh` - A convenience script to execute a watch

 This example depends on: